Sip Happens: The First Rule of Water Club: Sip! Don’t Chug!

 What’s Water?

 I’ve been dehydrated for most of my life.
-Not in a “whoops, I forgot my water bottle” way, but more like “nurses couldn’t find a vein when drawing blood” level of dehydration.
+Not in a “whoops, I forgot my water bottle” kind of way, but more like “nurses couldn’t find a vein when drawing blood” level of dehydration.

-My sister, TJ?
-She’s been telling me to drink more water FOR DECADES.
+My sister, TJ, has been telling me to drink more water FOR DECADES.
 So have my doctors and coaches.
 But what does that even mean?

 “Drink more water” is one of those vague health suggestions, like “stress less” or “get more sleep.”
 It’s easy to nod at and forget five minutes later.
 Eight glasses?
 Of what size?
 Tap or bottled?
 Cold or room temp?